microsoft/Tools-for-Health-Data-Anonymization/README.md

 3. If you want the anonymized output to be conformant to the FHIR specification, do use encrypt method on those fields that accept a Base64 encoded value.
 Besides, avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

 ## Substitute method
 You can specify a fixed, valid value to replace a target FHIR field.
-For example, for postal code, user can provide "12233".
-For birth date, user can provide '1990-01-01', etc.
+For example, for postal code, you can provide "12233".
+For birth date, you can provide '1990-01-01', etc.

 For complex data types, you can provide a fixed json fragment following the [sample rules](#Sample-rules-using-FHIRPath).
 You should provide valid value for the target data type to avoid unexpected errors.